matthewjdaigle/BibX/README.md

 BibX is available as a desktop application using Electron and Photon.
 A Python API (which is no longer supported) is available in the `bibx-python` branch.

+## Releases

+For releases, see the [Releases](https://github.com/matthewjdaigle/BibX/releases) page.
+Currently, only an OSX release is provided, however builds for other systems can be produced from the source.

 ## XSLT
 A set of xslt files for transformations to various formats are included in ./app/xml.
 To date, the following transformations are available: